stiglers-eponym/BeamerPresenter/README.md

 ## Which version?
 Versions [0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and 0.2 are different programs with incompatible configurations.
-[Version 0.1.3](https://github.com/stiglers-eponym/BeamerPresenter/releases) is relatively stable, works in ubuntu 18.04 and can be [built in macOS](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#building-in-macos) without manually adapting beamerpresenter.pro.
+[Version 0.1.3](https://github.com/stiglers-eponym/BeamerPresenter/releases) is relatively stable, works in ubuntu 18.04 and can be [built in macOS](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#building-in-macos) without manually adapting `beamerpresenter.pro`.
 Version 0.2 has many new features and is much more flexible.
 If you want to draw in the presentation using a tablet or drawing pad, or if you want to adapt the interface or use more than two monitors, you should version 0.2.